 - Connect with an Admissions Counselor: U.S. Student | International Student

 - In person

 - Kent Campus

-- Bachelor's degree in History from an accredited college or university for unconditional admission1
+- Bachelor's degree in history from an accredited college or university1

 - Official transcript(s)